itsToggle/trakt-scraper/README.md

             - The command in this case is: netsh http add urlacl url=http://+:8008/ user=YOUR-USERNAME-HERE
             - After all that is done, start the script and head over to "http://YOUR-PC-NAME-HERE:8008/".
 The consol window only updates if a Webrequest is recieved.

+Exceptions:

+    The Script now allows for exceptions to be made to the search queries of shows.
+The 'exceptions.xml' contains a few examples on how to use this feature.
+    Take for example "The Tonight Show starring Jimmy Fallon".
+This show is released in the format "Jimmy.Fallon.Year.Month.Day".
+    To allow the scrapers to find the show in this format, an executable string is provided in the 'exceptions.xml' under the shows name.
+    The executable string is the following: $show.query = @(-join("Jimmy.Fallon",".",$release_year,".",$release_month,".",$release_day))
+    If a trakt show matches one of the titles in the exceptions.xml, the query is overwritten.

 WebUi:

 ![alt text](https://i.ibb.co/ZN9Gkgy/Screenshot-20210217-112410-Chrome.jpg)